Our Team Based in Rome

 A German Jesuit, Fr Hans Zollner, SJ, is president of the CCP, head of the Institute of Psychology (PUG), and Academic Vice Rector of the Gregorian.
 Fr Zollner serves as a member of the Pontifical Commission for the Protection of Minors and as a consultor of the Congregation for Clergy.
 He has a doctoral degree in theology, is a psychologist and licensed psychotherapist, and is particularly interested in human formation in the training of seminarians and religious worldwide.

 Katharina Anna Fuchs, a native German, works in the field of research and development at the CCP.
-As an associate professor of the Institute of Psychology of the Gregorian University, she is also co-responsible for the teaching and formation courses offered by the CCP.
+As an associate professor of the Institute of Psychology of the Gregorian University, she is also co-responsible for the teaching and formation courses offered by the CCP (Diploma and Licentiate in Safeguarding, seminars, workshops, e-learning program).
 She studied at the Catholic University of Eichstaett-Ingolstadt, Germany, and the Gregorian University, and holds a Ph.D. in Psychology.
 Furthermore, she assists the Academic Vice Rector in scientific issues.
+Apart from safeguarding, she devotes her scientific interests in issues related to human formation in priestly formation as well as to emotion research and empathy.

 A native of Rome, Italy, Alessandra Campo is the CCP’s Network Coordinator.
 She received her Ph.D. in Philosophy from La Sapienza University (Rome), and studied at the Humboldt and the Freie Universität of Berlin.
 After having collaborated in research and didactics at La Sapienza’s Faculty of Philosophy, she gained expertise in the field of training for third sector organizations, public relations, and cultural events management.